yoyongxuan/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Tags can be used to take down a student's tutorial group!
+Tags can be used to note a student's tutorial group!
 </div>

 * All parameters must not be blank
 * All parameters must adhere to constraints detailed in [Contact Details](#contact-details)